 - Consider renters insurance.

 - Complete a personal property inventory form – Make a master list of everything you’re bringing to campus while you are packing.
 You can use our Personal Property Inventory Form to document belongings and record details for future reference.

-- Learn about sustainable living at NAU – Find out what you can do to help make environmentally responsible choices while preparing to live in the residence hall.
+- Learn about sustainable living at NAU – Find out what you can do to help make environmentally responsible choices while preparing to live in the campus living community.

-- Read the Standards of Residence – Policies and expectations are established for all students living in residence halls, and are important for you to understand before arriving to campus.
+- Read the Standards of Residence – Policies and expectations are established for all students residing in campus living communities, and are important for you to understand before arriving to campus.

 - Learn how to get around campus – Need to purchase your parking permit?
 Not bringing a car to campus?
 Review the Campus Shuttle Service Quick Reference Map to locate convenient bus stops.

-- Obtain your Jacks Card – Your JacksCard student ID is used to access all exterior doors to your residence hall which are locked 24/7.
+- Obtain your Jacks Card – Your JacksCard student ID is used to access all exterior doors to your campus living community which are locked 24/7.
 If you are a new student and haven’t yet submitted your photo, please do so now.
 If you need help uploading your photo follow the detailed instructions on the “Photo submission directions” page.Visit the JacksCard page for office hours and pick up location information.

 - Follow us on Instagram – Important updates, reminders, and information are shared throughout the academic year and throughout the summer.